donbonifacio/blog/content/post/project-no-one-wants-to-work-at.md

 Sometimes we do need to rush do deliver something.
 But we should not allow the team to grow a mindset of get things done no matter what.
 Because that will be very hard to turn around.

+Be very careful with [code patterns that are a recipe for trouble](/post/code-patterns-that-are-a-recipe-for-trouble/).

 ### Lots of bugs